Somnigroup International Inc. Share Price Target '$74.50', now 8.9% Upside Potential

-Somnigroup International Inc. which can be found using ticker (TPX) now have 8 analysts in total covering the stock.
+Somnigroup International Inc. which can be found using ticker (TPX) have now 8 analysts in total covering the stock.
 The consensus rating is pointing to ‘strong_buy’.
 The range between the high target price and low target price is between $80.00 and $62.00 and has a mean share price target at $74.50. (at the time of writing).
-Now with the previous closing price of $68.44 this would imply there is now a potential upside of 8.9%.
-It’s also worth noting that there is a 50 day moving average of $59.98 while the 200 day moving average is $53.38.
-The market cap for the company is 11.94B.
+Given that the stocks previous close was at $68.44 this would imply there is now a potential upside of 8.9%.
+Also worth taking note is the 50 day moving average now sits at $60.40 while the 200 day moving average is $53.55.
+The company has a market capitalization of 11.94B.
 The stock price is currently at: $68.78 USD

 The potential market cap would be $13,001,418,069 based on the market consensus.